 VPN stands for a “Virtual Private Network.”
 Essentially, it is a network that is set up through private servers, located all around the world.
 By logging into one of these servers, you can get an IP address that makes it seem as though you are accessing the internet from THAT location (not your physical location).

 For example, I am located in China now (as I write this).
-But with my VPN, I can log into a server based in Seattle in the USA and the internet will think I’m in the USA…not China.
+But with my VPN, I can log into a server-based in Seattle in the USA and the internet will think I’m in USA…not China.

 How a VPN in China can help you